Entrepreneur Burnout Recovery: How to Recover Without Losing Revenue

 Effective hourly rate: $144,000 ÷ 3,640 = $39.56/hour

-When you take a vacation, you feel better for a week.
-Then you come back to the same 70-hour model.
-Within three days, the exhaustion returns.
-Because the problem isn’t that you worked too hard last month—it’s that your model requires you to work too hard every month.
+A vacation makes you feel better for about a week, but you come back to the exact same 70-hour model.
+Within three days, the exhaustion returns—not because of last month’s push, but because the model demands that you overwork every month.

 “Burnout isn’t tiredness—it’s a signal that your model is broken.
-Rest helps temporarily; restructuring fixes permanently.”
+Rest helps temporarily; restructuring fixes it permanently.”

-Stop treating burnout like you need a break.
-Start treating it like your business is telling you something’s fundamentally wrong with how it’s built.
+Stop treating burnout like a sign you just need a break and start treating it like your business is telling you something is fundamentally wrong with how it’s built.

 Here’s your immediate work: